 Abandoning coal will devastate regional areas and state budgets, and again, for no tangible gain.

 But coal is more deeply embedded in modern life than that.
-Electricity is the key to modern civilisation, and coal contributes about 40 per cent to its generation at the moment.
+Electricity is the key to modern civilisation, and coal contributes about 40 per cent of its generation at the moment.

 Even allowing for rapid growth in renewables, projections put coal at about 30 per cent of generation in 20 years' time, and at a similar volume to now.